 Apomorphine should be initiated in the controlled environment of a specialist clinic.
 The patient should be supervised by a physician experienced in the treatment of Parkinson's disease (e.g. neurologist).
-The patient's treatment with levodopa, with or without dopamine agonists, should be optimised before starting treatment with Dacepton/Dopaceptin.
+The patient's treatment with levodopa, with or without dopamine agonists, should be optimised before starting treatment with Dacepton/Dopaceptin 10 mg/ml.